Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 This is generally true, but often a result of the [block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 If the cipher itself offers a pseudorandom permutation and we only encrypt exactly one block, [bit flip attacks](/2018/04/25/bitflip-effect-on-encryption-operation-modes/) and [padding oracles](/2022/03/20/padding-oracle-attacks-lucky13/) do not apply.

 Cryptographic best practice advice is to use authenticated encryption, and that conflicts with our requirement of short identifiers.
-For this reason, it's possible that there will never be a best practice recommended way to encrypt identifiers, since nobody wants to recommend skipping authentication.
+It's possible that there will never be a best practice recommended way to encrypt identifiers, since nobody wants to recommend skipping authentication.

 ### Sign the whole URL

 Instead of protecting the integrity of a single number, we could also protect the integrity of the whole URL, including query string parameters.
 By adding a HMAC to the URL, the whole URL is protected.
-This makes the URL longer, but now only one HMAC is ever needed.
+This makes the URL longer, but now only one HMAC is ever needed, regardless of how many parameters the URL contains.

 ### Use GUIDs